 A patent claim is infringed under the doctrine of equivalents only if there is an equivalent [[component] [part] [method step]] in [the Defendant]’s [[product] [method]] for each [[element] [method step]] of the patent claim that is not literally present in [the Defendant]’s [[product] [method]].
 In other words, [the Plaintiff] must prove that it is more likely than not that [the Defendant]’s [[product] [method]] contains the equivalent of each element of the claimed invention that is not literally present in the [allegedly infringing product].

 Invalidity of the asserted patent claim(s) is a defense to infringement.
 Therefore, even though the Patent Examiner has allowed the claims of the [abbreviated patent number] patent, you, the jury, must decide whether each claim of the [abbreviated patent number] patent that is challenged by [Defendant] is invalid.
-[The Defendant] must prove invalidity of each challenged claim by clear and convincing evidence in order to overcome the presumption of validity.
+To overcome the presumption of validity that I mentioned earlier, [the Defendant] must prove invalidity of each challenged claim by clear and convincing evidence.
 Clear and convincing evidence means that it is highly probable that the fact is true.
-This standard is different from the standard that applies to other issues in this case.
+This standard is different from the preponderance of the evidence standard.
 I have instructed you that other issues, such as infringement, may be found under a lower standard, namely, by a preponderance of the evidence.
 You may think of this “preponderance of the evidence” as slightly greater than 50%.
 This is different from the criminal law standard of “beyond a reasonable doubt.”
 You may think of this “beyond a reasonable doubt” standard as approaching certainty, without reasonable doubt.
 The “clear and convincing” standard is between the preponderance of the evidence and beyond a reasonable doubt standards.

 Practice Note: All of the following instructions use the phrase “clear and convincing” wherever clear and convincing evidence is the standard of proof.
 To help jurors better understand and apply the clear-and-convincing evidentiary standard, consider substituting that phrase with language including “highly probable” wherever it appears throughout these instructions.
 For example, the statement, “[The Defendant] must prove by clear and convincing evidence that each asserted claim is invalid,” in Instruction V.4 (“Summary of Invalidity Defense”), could be substituted with, “[The Defendant] must prove that it is highly probable that each asserted claim is invalid.”
 Practitioners and courts need to decide, on a case-by-case basis, whether, and if so what, substitute language is helpful.
 See Addington v.
 Texas, 441 U.S. 418, 425 (1979) (“even if the particular standard-of-proof catchwords do not always make a great difference in a particular case, adopting a standard of proof is more than an empty semantic exercise”) (citation and internal quotation marks omitted); see, e.g., Colorado v.
 New Mexico, 467 U.S. 310, 316 (1984) (explaining that evidence meets the clear-and-convincing-evidence standard where the party offering the evidence “could place in the ultimate factfinder an abiding conviction that the truth of its factual contentions are ‘highly probable’” and that “[t]his would be true, of course, only if the material it offered instantly tilted the evidentiary scales in the affirmative when weighed against the [opposing] evidence”) (internal citation omitted).